yrssslv/file-manager/README.md

 }
 ```

-This file is used by the `help` command to generate the interactive menu with command grouping.
+This file is compiled to `dist/config/` during build and used by the `help` command to generate the interactive menu with command grouping.

 ---